China says trade envoys preparing to go to Washington

 Asked whether the top Chinese envoy, Vice Premier Liu He, would visit Washington as planned, Geng said, "a Chinese team is preparing to travel to the United States for trade talks."

-Geng declined to give further details when asked who might participate or whether the talks would go ahead as scheduled Wednesday.
+Geng declined to give further details when asked who might go or whether the talks would start Wednesday as scheduled.
 He referred other questions to the Commerce Ministry, which did not respond to requests for comment.

-The announcement and lack of details suggested Beijing is wrestling with the conflict between its desire to end a tariff war that has battered Chinese exporters and its reluctance to appear to be giving in to Washington.
+The lack of details suggested Beijing is wrestling with the conflict between wanting to end a fight that has battered Chinese exporters and its reluctance to appear to be giving in to Washington.

 "We hope the United States will join efforts with China and we can meet each other halfway so we make a mutually beneficial agreement on the basis of win-win and mutual respect," Geng said.